Marine Fungi: Nature's Hidden Allies in the Fight Against Plastic Pollution

 The Study: Fungi vs. Plastic

-Published in Nature Microbiology, the research identified marine fungi from coastal and deep-sea environments capable of digesting polyethylene (PE) and polyurethane (PU)—two of the most persistent plastics clogging landfills and oceans.
-When exposed to plastic in controlled lab conditions, fungi like Zalerion maritimum and Aspergillus terreus adapted their enzymatic activity, accelerating degradation by up to 50% compared to natural processes.
+Published in Nature Microbiology, the research identified marine fungi from coastal and deep-sea environments capable of digesting polyethene (PE) and polyurethane (PU)—two of the most persistent plastics clogging landfills and oceans.
+When exposed to plastic in controlled laboratory conditions, fungi such as Zalerion maritimum and Aspergillus terreus adapted their enzymatic activity, accelerating degradation by up to 50% compared to natural processes.

 "These fungi evolved to thrive in harsh environments, and we've harnessed that resilience to target man-made pollutants," lead researcher Dr. Clara Vidal explained.